LiuWenQing657/PsiUInterplayAnalysis/README.md

 > common_signal_list <- get_commonSites(common_signal_t1_path, common_signal_t2_path)[[2]]

 The meanings of the parameters above are as follows:
-signals_res_path: the path where you save the output csv files obtained above.
+signals_res_path: the path where you save the output csv files obtained above
+293T-T1.csv: the psiU sites from replicate 1 of the WT groups
+293T-T2.csv: the psiU sites from replicate 2 of the WT groups